johngod194/Google-Data-Analytics---Capstone-Project-1/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

+## More Information
+Here is the link to detailed article with steps of analysis: medium link

+To check the documented process SQL query has been used in the project: SQL CODE

+To view the data visualisations used in this case study using Tableau: Tableau